iiShreya/cartPoleEnv_hillClimbingAlgo/README.md

 Ridge: Any point on a ridge can look like a peak because movement in all possible directions is downward.
 Hence the algorithm stops when it reaches this state.
 To overcome Ridge: In this kind of obstacle, use two or more rules before testing.
 It implies moving in several directions at once.

+function HILL-CLIMBING(problem) returns a state that is a local maximum current ← problem.INITIAL-STATE loop do neighbor ← a highest-valued successor of current if VALUE(neighbour) ≤ VALUE(current) then return current current ← neighbor

+function HILL-CLIMBING(problem) returns a state that is a local maximum current ← MAKE-NODE(problem.INITIAL-STATE) loop do neighbor ← a highest-valued successor of current if neighbor.VALUE ≤ current.VALUE then return current.STATE current ← neighbor